 - Naturally occurring radioactive materials (NORM), may be present in some process equipment.
-Most commonly found in Crude Services and GCIS.
+Most commonly found in the following units - AVIS, FCIS, CCIS, HOIS and GCIS in streams associated with unprocessed product such as crude, propylene and ethylene.
 See NORM standard for details on hazards, testing, PPE, training and roles and responsibilities related to work activities with potential NORM.
 The main hazard is the inhalation or ingestion of NORM contaminated dusts.
 Specialized training is required to work with NORM.
 Three levels of training are defined below: - NORM worker awareness training: All persons who work in a NORM contaminated area must receive NORM worker awareness training. - NORM meter user/friskers training: All persons taking NORM measurements must complete hands-on training for the use of the instruments they will be using and be signed off by Imperial industrial hygienist or a designated NORMs representative (DNR).
-This training will build on information provided in NORM worker awareness training and review techniques to be used when scanning equipment for NORM contamination as well as required frisking techniques.
+This training will build on information provided in NORM worker awareness